mosi-arch/research/Mathematics/09-year-by-15-months-algorithm.md

 ---

-> this algorithm made by me in the year 2000. iran, shiraz
+> this algorithm made by me in the year 2000. iran, shiraz university